 As a teacher, you have many responsibilities and duties.
 You not only need to teach your students specific subjects, but also must help them learn how to be responsible adults.
 It can be a difficult balancing act at times; however, that does not mean you should neglect any efforts towards making your students responsible adults.

 As you probably know from your own experiences as a student, there are many things teachers should never neglect in the classroom.
 However, it is still common for teachers to ignore some of these things in the classroom and place too much emphasis on other things instead.

 10 things teachers should neglect in the classroom

-- 1. Be on time and be consistent
+- 1. Don’t neglect being on time and being consistent

 - 2. Don’t neglect to celebrate student success

 - 4. Don’t pressure students to learn above all else

 - 5. Don’t ignore vocabulary and grammar